Our 10 days driving from Casablanca to Tangier were a truly magical experience.

 A Riad is a type of traditional Moroccan house with an interior garden or courtyard.
 We had to park our car and walk for a bit to get to it.
 You can’t exactly drive in the very tight roads we went through to get there.
 It was lovely, but with only one flaw: you can hear everything that is going on outside!!!
 However the courtyard was delightful and the morning breakfast was a bit more special there.

 We left Marrakech direction Merzouga to spend a night in the desert.
 Usually the town of Ouarzazate is the recommended stop in order to break the long drive.
-Specially since up to know the drive towards Ouarzazate is pretty challenging.
+Specially since up to now the drive towards Ouarzazate is pretty challenging.
 There is a winding road with a lot of construction going on, in order to improve it.
-Plus the weather was pretty bad initially, but as we passed the fog and the construction, we were surprised with little villages and amazing views of mountains and valleys.
+Plus the weather was pretty bad initially.
+However, as we passed the fog and the construction, we were surprised with little villages and amazing views of mountains and valleys.

 What did we see?